Proxima-C/SelfAssessment/Skills/Async.md

   - async compose: 🖐️ used
 - Async abstractions interfaces
   - EventEmitter: 🖐️ used
-  - Observable/Observer: 👂 heard
+  - Observable/Observer: 🙋 explained
-  - Readable: 🖐️ used
+  - Readable: 🙋 explained
-  - Writable: 🖐️ used
+  - Writable: 🙋 explained
   - Transform: 🖐️ used
   - Async Pool: 🖐️ used
   - Async Queue: 🖐️ used